Financial position at the end of March 2019

 On 16 June 2017, Caverion issued a EUR 100 million hybrid bond, an instrument subordinated to the company's other debt obligations and treated as equity in the IFRS financial statements.
 After the execution of the hybrid bond buy-back in March 2019, the remaining amount of the hybrid bond outstanding is EUR 66.06 million.

 Caverion’s external loans are subject to a financial covenant based on the ratio of the Group’s net debt to EBITDA.
 The financial covenant shall not exceed 3.5:1.
-At the end of September, the Group’s Net debt to EBITDA was 1.1x according to the confirmed calculation principles.
-Caverion agreed with its lending parties in June that the German anti-trust fine and related legal and advisory fees are excluded from the calculation of EBITDA related to the Group’s financial covenant Net Debt to EBITDA.
+At the end of March, the Group’s Net debt to EBITDA was 0.7x according to the confirmed calculation principles.
+The confirmed calculation principles exclude the effects of the IFRS 16 standard and contain certain other adjustments such as excluding the German anti-trust fine and related legal and advisory fees.